uasoft-indonesia/badaso-docs/docs/core-concept/role-and-permission.md

 ![Docusaurus logo](/img/permission-management.png)

+There are 2 kind of permission helpers at badaso :

+1. Generated CRUD Permission

+    This permission is used to validating user to access the feature of generated CRUD scope.

+    ```bash
+    isAllowedToModifyGeneratedCRUD('browse', dataType)
+    isAllowedToModifyGeneratedCRUD('add', dataType)
+    isAllowedToModifyGeneratedCRUD('edit', dataType)
+    isAllowedToModifyGeneratedCRUD('delete', dataType)
+    isAllowedToModifyGeneratedCRUD('maintenance', dataType)
+    isAllowedToModifyGeneratedCRUD('read', dataType)
+    ```

+2. CRUD Permission

+    This perimission is related to user permission to access the feature of customized page and CRUD activity.

+    ```bash
+    isAllowed('browse_crud_data')
+    isAllowed('delete_crud_data')
+    isAllowed('add_crud_data')
+    isAllowed('edit_crud_data')
+    isAllowed('read_crud_data')
+    ```

 ## User Role Management

 The following display is a display of role management features, this feature is used to determine what role will be used on the system, by default there is only 1, namely Administrator.